tunapanda/swagmap/BACKLOG.md

 * Create the controller.
 The controller should tell the model to load iself, then take the data from the model and populate the view.

+* Create the function `handleXApiStatement(xApiStatement)` in `SwagItemModel`.
+This function will take the data for one xAPI statement and make relevant changes to itself.

 * Create the function `handleXApiStatement(xApiStatement)` in `SwagModel`.
-This function will take the data for one xAPI statement and make relevant changes to the model.
+This function will take the data for one xAPI statement and make relevant changes to all the items in the model.

 * Use [TinCanJS](https://github.com/RusticiSoftware/TinCanJS) to connect to the LRS to get data for which swagifacts that should be displayed as completed or not completed.